Ph.D. Mechanical Engineering — 1973 Case Western Reserve University

 BS Civil Engineering — 1964 Case Western Reserve University

-Dr. Genberg has 45 years of industrial experience in the application of CAE techniques to efficient, high performance optical structures.
+Dr. Genberg has over 50 years of industrial experience in the application of CAE techniques to efficient, high performance optical structures.
 His special areas of expertise are the application of finite element methods for deflection, stress, vibration, and buckling analysis of precision optical structures and the use of automated optimum design techniques to improve structural performance.
-Dr. Genberg is currently President of Sigmadyne, Inc., an engineering consulting firm specializing in structural analysis and optimization of optical systems.
+Dr. Genberg is currently Vice President of Sigmadyne, Inc., an engineering consulting firm specializing in structural analysis and optimization of optical systems.
 At Sigmadyne, much of his work is the analysis and design support of the JWST telescope, as well as numerous other orbiting telescopes.
 Dr. Genberg has developed special tools, including SigFit, for the evaluation and optimization of optomechanical systems.

 Dr. Genberg teaches a series of short courses on the use of finite elements and Nastran to solve structural, thermal, and field problems with applications to design.
 He also teaches industry short courses in Applied Structures and Integrated Optomechanical Analysis.
 He has over 40 publications in opto-mechanics including a co-authored book: Integrated Optomechanical Analysis from SPIE Press (2002).